irispoon1022/quoteJarSmartContract/README.md

 I build this project because I want to learn more about web3 apps.
 I followed the "Build + deploy your first web3 app on Ethereum with Solidity + Smart Contracts" tutorial of [buildspace](https://buildspace.so/).

 ## Techstack
+### Frontend
-Frontend: React & React Hook (I use online IDE Replit).
-The source code can be found here: https://github.com/irispoon1022/the-Quote-Jar
+React & React Hook (I use online IDE Replit).
+The source code can be found here: https://github.com/irispoon1022/quoteJar
+### Backend
-Backend: Solidity (I use online IDE Remix).
+Solidity (I use online IDE Remix).
 The source code can be found here: https://github.com/irispoon1022/quoteJarSmartContract